 – Long sleeved shirt (lightweight synthetic best)

-– Sun hat (wide brim-Cowboy type hats are best, water proof great too)
+– Sun hat (wide brim-Cowboy type hats are generally best, waterproof great too)

 – Comfortable breathable underclothes